-On December 31, 2020, the Company refinanced its existing Term Loan and Revolver by entering into two separate Credit Agreements (the "New Credit Agreements") with BMO and Goldman Sachs Specialty Lending Group, L.P. ("Goldman") and Guggenheim Credit Services, LLC ("Guggenheim"), as lenders (collectively, the "Refinance Lenders").
+On December 31, 2020, the Company refinanced its existing term loan and revolving credit facility by entering into two separate Credit Agreements (the "New Credit Agreements") with BMO and Goldman Sachs Specialty Lending Group, L.P. ("Goldman") and Guggenheim Credit Services, LLC ("Guggenheim"), as lenders (collectively, the "Refinance Lenders").
 Pursuant to the credit agreement related to the revolving credit facility, BMO has provided the Company, Curation Foods and Lifecore, as co-borrowers, with an up to \$75.0 million revolving line of credit (the "Refinance Revolver") and serves as administrative agent of the Refinance Revolver.
-Pursuant to the credit agreement related to the term loan, Goldman and Guggenheim have provided the Company, Curation Foods and Lifecore, as co-borrowers, with an up to \$170.0 million term loan facility (split equally between Goldman and Guggenheim) (the "Refinance Term Loan") and Goldman serves as administrative agent of the Refinance Revolver and Refinance Term Loan are guaranteed, and secured by, substantially all of the Company's direct and indirect subsidiaries' assets.
+Pursuant to the credit agreement related to the term loan, Goldman and Guggenheim have provided the Company, Curation Foods and Lifecore, as co-borrowers, with an up to \$170.0 million term loan facility (split equally between Goldman and Guggenheim) (the "Refinance Term Loan") and Goldman serves as administrative agent of the Refinance Term Loan.
+The Refinance Revolver and Refinance Term Loan are guaranteed, and secured by, substantially all of the Company's direct and indirect subsidiaries' assets.